danielabar/meblog/src/markdown/rails-query-perf.md

 - Rider that took the trip
 - Location where the trip started

-Being an API-only application, we will only focus on the query part of this logic in the model(s), and assume a separate front end application will take care of rendering the report.
+Being an API-only application, we will only focus on the query part of this logic, and assume a separate front end application will take care of rendering the report.

 ## First Attempt